All Episodes

 I can't do that here.

-Uh the homeless problem, that was a a big contrast for me.
+That was a big contrast for me.

 Like, where's all the homeless people?